moocfi/moocfi.github.io/courses/2017/cybersecurity/faq.md

 ## Q: Why isn’t the course graded yet?

 A: We have a lot of students and grading takes time.
 Please be patient!
+To make things easier and faster use your real name, email, and student number when registering to TMC.

 ## Q: What kind of assignments does the course include?